The Origin of Bachata as you probably know both regarding the Music and the Dance are the Dominican Republic in the

 The Music was in the late fifties and early sixties very semilar to a Puerto Rican Bolero genre in the mid fifties (approximate) and then it over the following decades evolved into the faster, more characteristic and unique Bachata sound as we know today - The Caribbean Bolero is a Cuban invention from the last quarter of 1800s and not semilar to the earlier Spanish Bolero.

 The first known recording with Bachata was with Jose Manuel Calderon and the track 'Qué Será De Mi' the 30 maj 1962 and it was from that period the genre was formed even though the music in general was slower then (Bachata-Bolero) and the music was recorded with acustic guitars.

-Summary: Bachata has evolved from the Caribbean Bolero (originally from Cuba) with influence from the Cuban Son and the Dominican Merengue and it also applies to the authentic dance Bachata.
+Summary: Bachata has evolved from the Caribbean Bolero (originally from Cuba) with influence from the Cuban Son and the Dominican Merengue and this also applies to the dance Bachata.